one1lion/from_sql_to_nosql/README.md

 }
 ```

-### Chemical Item
+### Chemical Item type document
 ```
 {
-  "id": "3", // An auto-increment Id, to be partitioned on "guid": "{some-guid}",  // For using in a Url when displaying the Item directly without any other "related" data "type": "Chemical",
+  "id": "3", // An auto-increment Id
+  "guid": "{some-guid}",  // For using in a Url when displaying the Item directly "type": "Chemical",
   "trackingTicketId": 3 // From a partition? - to reference the Tracking Ticket from the Chemical Item document "name": "Methylene Chloride, Trichloroethylene",